top of page

 Ending the union of church and state in many countries of Europe forced rival christian factions to compete for the hearts of their people.
 This freed both Protestants and Catholics to advance the cause of Christ and the good of Western Culture.
 Contrast this with Eastern Orthodox, that exists as controlled state churches of countries like Russia and Ukraine but not able to promote the freedoms and values enjoyed in the West.

 In the Bible’s book of Proverbs, a young man is advised to “love lady wisdom” and pursue her the way he would pursue and marry a young woman (Prov 4:6).
-This was mankind’s first “philosophy,” or the “love” of being “wise,” from the Greek words “philos" meaning "love" and "Sophia" meaning “wisdom.”
+This gave mankind’s the term “philosophy,” or the “love” of being “wise,” from the Greek words “philos" meaning "love" and "Sophia" meaning “wisdom.”
 A philosophy governs our thinking on how to obtain a good life.
 Western thought has many philosophies, but the Judo-Christian faith has the best one (1Kings 3:12).
 It must be offered as such.

 For any Christian to embrace “reprobate” or “depraved” ideas (Rom 1:28) is an immense error.